myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-28T00:48:48.634Z
 >
 > It’s none other than the opposition media that is increasing Trump's influence

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T08:03:54.297Z
->
-> No, we’re waiting for a secure and an official thing that is compatible with AT Protocol :)

----

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T03:31:48.727Z
->
-> Electric vehicles were too overrated.
-It’s not practical to use this as a private vehicle, at least in terms of battery life

----
 <!-- MY-BSKY_TIMELINE:END -->